 Veterans for Wildlife is a global organisation established to combat the rapid increase in wildlife crime in Africa, with a focus on rhino and elephant poaching.

 Through her previous volunteering work, Alexandra began working with the Veterans for Wildlife team to create art pieces raising awareness for Africa’s threatened wildlife and the work done by this organisation and their veteran volunteers.
 Her artwork included photography as well as the important stories told by the volunteers, on their personal journeys and their time working with Veterans for Wildlife.
-These pieces were donated for auction at their gala event in London.

 &Beyond Phinda Private Game Reserve